cylc/cylc-flow/doc/src/running-suites.rst

    Possession of a suite passphrase gives full control over the target suite, including edit run functionality - which lets you run arbitrary scripting on job hosts as the suite owner.
-Further, non-interactive ssh gives full access to the target user account, so we recommended that this is only used to interact with suites running on accounts to which you already have full access.
+Further, non-interactive SSH gives full access to the target user account, so we recommended that this is only used to interact with suites running on accounts to which you already have full access.